-In March 2008, Barrymore took a bold stand in support of the world’s hungry during a special appearance on the Oprah Winfrey show as she announced a USD $1 million donation to support WFP school feeding projects in Kenya.
+In 2007, she visited WFP Kenya operations along with Kenyan marathon legend Paul Tergat, a former school meals beneficiary.
+The following year, in March 2008, Barrymore took a bold stand in support of the world's hungry during a special appearance on the Oprah Winfrey show as she announced a USDA $1 million donation to support WFP school feeding projects in Kenya.

 In January 2010, following the catastrophic earthquake in Haiti, Barrymore issued an impassioned video appeal urging her fans to support WFP's emergency relief operation.

 This is an old pic of one of my best friends of 34 years.
 Melissa Bochco and I met when I was seven.
 She and I have seen each other through everything.
 But most of all we have supported each other and laughed harder together in a way that is greatest thing you can experience in life.
 SHE is the greatest.
 And on this Sunday, she is my amazing woman. #amazingwomenweek